Escalating violence in Middle East worst since 2014 war

 The Hamas-run interior ministry said air strikes destroyed the central police headquarters in Gaza City, a compound comprising several buildings.

-The death toll in Gaza rose to 35 Palestinians, including 12 children and three women, according to the health ministry, with some 233 people injured.
+The death toll in Gaza rose to 43 Palestinians, including 13 children and three women, according to the health ministry, with nearly 300 people injured.

 Five Israelis, including three women and a child, were killed by rocket fire on Tuesday and early on Wednesday, and dozens of other people were injured.